andrasq/node-qmock/Readme.md

 ## qmock.mockRequire( moduleName, replacement )

-Arrange for `require` of `moduleName` to return `replacement` in all sources, even if `moduleName` has been loaded previously.
+Arrange for `require` of `moduleName` to return `replacement` in all sources, even if `moduleName` had been loaded previously.
+Calls to `mockRequire` are cumulative, each one defines one more module that will be mocked.

 It is an error for `moduleName` to be falsy.

 ## qmock.unmockRequre( [moduleName] )

-If `moduleName` is provided, arrange for `require` of `moduleName` to load the actual module and not the replacement value.
+If `moduleName` is provided, arrange for `require` of `moduleName` to load the actual module and not the mock replacement value.

 Without a module name, uninstall the mock require hooks and restore the original unmodified system `require` functionality.
+All previously defined module mocks are cleared.

 ## qmock.unrequire( moduleName )